-This recipe is inspired by Slovakian zemiakové placky.
+This vegan potato and zucchini pancake recipe is inspired by Slovak zemiakové placky.
 It preserves some traditional elements (potatoes, garlic, etc), but does take some departures (vegan sour cream, etc).
 I also prepare them by baking them, instead of frying them.
-The flavor is still there.
 All in all, they are easy to make, smell amazing baking in the oven, and work well as a side, especially with Soy Curl Paprikash.

 Garlicky Potato-Zucchini Pancakes